 Symptoms that sufferers may experience include rapid heartbeat, chest tightness, shortness of breath, dizziness, headache, skin flushing, sweating, pale face, xerostomia, nausea, abdominal discomfort, etc.

 Besides, anxiety disorder also may trigger depression and increase the likelihood of the risk of suicide.
 Hence, it does deserve to be highly placed and react with prompt treatments if needed.
 As for the treatments for anxiety, the use of pharmacotherapy combined with psychological guidance is generally considered.

 Anxiety disorder is easy to relapse and may normally be caused by the environment, excessive fear and concern, as well as psychological and somatic illness.
 Anxiety disorder patients are recommended to receive long-term therapy to achieve good treatment results.
 A majority of patients can get better within half of a year.
 However, in case of the relapse, patients should follow medical orders, continue to receive necessary therapy, and must not voluntarily reduce or stop medications.

 If you or your family members are experiencing anxiety disorders or have the tendency of suffering psychological crisis during the epidemic, go to seek medical care and actively receive therapy.
 This can help sufferers better and faster get rid of both physical and psychological pain, rehabilitate physical health, establish a healthy mental state, and stay positive towards what’s in front of them.
 Remember the Lord sits enthroned over the flood (Psalm 29:10).
 We Christians fully rely on God who takes hold of everything, protects and watches over His children, and gets them through the epidemic with peace and safety.

-The original article was written by Feng Shuxian, sitting professor of Nanjing Union Theological Seminary, and published in Tianfeng (Vol. 486) in Jun.
+The original article is written by Feng Shuxian, sitting professor of Nanjing Union Theological Seminary, and published in Tianfeng (Vol. 486) in Jun.
 2020.